Dashboard — Signet Docs

 Layout

-The dashboard is a single-page app with three regions:
+The dashboard is a single-page app with a collapsible left navigation rail and a main workspace.

 Tabs

-Memory — Browse and search your memory database.
+Memory search — Browse and search your memory database from the ontology workspace.
 Search runs hybrid (semantic + keyword) lookup.
 You can filter by type, tags, source harness, pinned status, importance score, and date.
-Each memory card has a “Find Similar” button that runs a vector similarity search.
+Each memory card has a “Find Similar” action that runs vector similarity search.
 The count shown reflects your current filter state.

-Embeddings — A 3D force-directed graph of your memory space (powered by 3d-force-graph / Three.js).
+Embeddings / Constellation — A 3D force-directed graph of your memory space (powered by 3d-force-graph / Three.js).
 Memories with vector embeddings appear as nodes; edges connect k-nearest neighbors.

 Coordinates are computed server-side via UMAP dimensionality reduction (GET /api/embeddings/projection) and cached until the embedding count changes.
 The server returns both 2D and 3D projections; the dashboard uses the 3D variant.
 Node positions are scaled by a factor of 52 and seeded from the UMAP coordinates; the force simulation refines layout from there.